manfredsieger/losses/src/utils/README.md

 like, color of the grid etc. It also contains function which create sets of data for each type of losses and array of dates to be displayed on the horizontal bottom line of the chart.

+### donations.js
+`donations.js` provides banking details of all charitable organizations that are mentioned on the website.

 ### helpers.js
 `helpers.js` contains function which are used by multiple react-components but are declared only once.